TVGE: History

-In 2009, the channel received criticism from the Equatorial Guinean government for faults presented in his transmissions, for which cooperation agreements have been signed to train personnel with Spain and China, as well as investments for a new headquarters and purchase of equipment with the intention of improving the quality of its programming.
+In 2009, the channel received criticism from the Equatorial Guinean government for faults presented in its transmissions, for which cooperation agreements have been signed to train personnel with Spain and China, as well as investments for a new headquarters and purchase of equipment with the intention of improving the quality of its programming.
 In addition, it has also received criticism from the opposition for alleged bias with the government.

-Since May 31, 2011, its international transmission reaches all of Europe, some countries in North Africa, the Middle East, Central Asia and part of Greenland (Overseas territory of Denmark) through the W3A satellite of Eutelsat.
+Since 31 May 2011, its international transmission reaches all of Europe, some countries in North Africa, the Middle East, Central Asia and part of Greenland (Overseas territory of Denmark) through the W3A satellite of Eutelsat.
 Their emissions were regularized two weeks later.
 It also broadcasts to the Americas through the Telstar 12 satellite.
-In 2016, its transmission for all of America begins formally through the satellite Hispasat 1E.
+In 2016, its transmission for all of America began formally through the satellite Hispasat 1E.